 Non-steroidal anti-inflammatory drugs (NSAIDs) are a large class of drugs that reduce both pain and inflammation.
 Many NSAIDs are available over-the-counter at low doses and at higher doses by prescription.
 NSAIDs can cause gastrointestinal side effects, such as nausea, diarrhea, and stomach ulcers.
 In rare cases, they can cause kidney or liver damage.

 - naproxen (Aleve)

 Corticosteroids are very effective at reducing inflammation.
-They can be taken orally or injected directly into the affected joint.
+They can be taken orally or injected directly into the affected joint on intravenously.
 Unfortunately, they have serious side effects when used for long periods including:

-For this reason, they are generally used only in patients who cannot take NSAIDs or colchicine.
+For this reason, they are generally used only chronically by people who can’t take NSAIDs or colchicine.
 Corticosteroids used for gout include:

 - methylprednisolone (Medrol, Depo-Medrol)

 - triamcinolone (aristospan)

 The following two types of drugs are taken daily to help prevent future gout attacks.